ras-ros2/ras_wiki/source/examples/quick_start.rst

 .. code-block:: bash

-    rdi sim build
+    ras server build

 .. image:: ../_static/assets/rdi_sim_build.png
-    :alt: RDI Sim Build
+    :alt: ras server Build
     :align: center

-The above command will build the ros2 packages for the **sim** application in *apps/ras_sim_lab/ros2_ws* directory.
+The above command will build the ros2 packages for the **server** application in *apps/ras_server_lab/ros2_ws* directory.

 (Optional) If you need build the docker image, then use `--force` argument with command:

-3. Start the **sim** app by running the following command:
+3. Start the **server** app by running the following command:

 .. code-block:: bash

-    rdi sim run
+    ras server run

 .. image:: ../_static/assets/rdi_sim_run.png
-    :alt: RDI Sim Run
+    :alt: ras server Run
     :align: center

 It will start the Gazebo Sim with XArm Robot, Rviz2, and other necessary components for the application to work out-of-the-box.
 You can now interact with robot.